-Join Dana Robinson for an in-depth discussion in this video What does trade secret law protect?, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video What does trade secret law protect?, part of Understanding Intellectual Property.

 …So what are the typical things that people use trade secret law to protect?…Well, there's the secret formula to Coca-Cola.…There's the secret formula to the colonel's crispy chicken.…There's Monsanto's secrets for all of the pesticides,…herbicides, and different recipes that they use for chemicals.…Recipes in general can be protected only under trade secret law.…You can't copyright recipes, you can't patent recipes.…In addition, trade secret law is used to…protect business information that might not be patentable.…

 So, a business that's about to launch a startup wants to…protect it so that no one knows what they're going to do.…The, the new killer app is being incubated, and the founders of…that company want to be sure that no one finds out about it.…Everybody signs nondisclosures who gets exposed to it.…Now, what does that do?…It protects their trade secret.…That is, information that has value and has been kept secret.…And then, if somebody starts to leak that, they have…the capacity to sue them to stop them from leaking it.…

 The information in this course applies only to the United States.